greenbone/openvas-scanner/rust/feed/README.md

 ## Verify

 [Implements](./src/verify/mod.rs) a [HashSumNameLoader](./src/verify/mod.rs#L93) that loads the filenames defined in the sha256sums and verifies the corresponding hashsum.
+Also, implements a [signature verifier](./src/verify/mod.rs#L163) for checking the signature of the sha256sums file.

 ### Example